akeneo/pim-helpcenter/content/updates/2021-01/1-Accelarate-yourconnections-with-the-events-api.md

 Coupled with our [existing REST API](https://api.akeneo.com/documentation/introduction.html), the Events API offers an additional and complementary way to synchronize PIM data with third-party applications.
 By reducing synchronization delays, it gives you the power to improve the time to market of your product information.

-This new feature can be activated in the new tab named `Event subscriptions` for each connection.
+This new feature can be activated in the new tab named `Event subscription` for each connection.
 Don't hesitate to try it out; we're eager to hear your feedback!

 ![Events activation in the Connections screen](../img/event-connection-activation.png)